holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/05_ascii_scavenger_hunt/assessment.md

 - In ASCII, what is the encoding of this word
 - What are these bytes in ASCII?
 - Why is hex so prevalent in computers
-- How many bytes are the following ascii characters?
+- How many bytes are the following ASCII characters
 - Why are standards important?